ecSI 2.0 Inventory: Qualifying Workshop

 $60.00

-A Workshop for Professionals by Jennifer Harris, RDN, LD, CEDS-C
+On-Demand Workshop for Professionals by Jennifer Harris, RDN, LD, CEDS-C

 Nutritionists, health, and mental health professionals have long depended on the Satter eating and feeding models as an effective and practical way to help parents be successful with feeding and adults be confident with their eating.
 Experience and research have shown that eating competence supports wellness outcomes.
 Persons with high eating competence scores as measured using ecSI2.0TM Inventory, do better with eating and overall health.
 They also do better with feeding their children.